 We really could not talk like this before we got the internet – actually the reason I wrote this book a few years ago.

-This has always been the case, even long before the internet.
-And; on all markets.
+This is important.
+And has always been the case, even long before the internet, on all markets.

-With that said, the question may not primarily arise as to whether Udemy and Coursera in particular will be profitable as investment objects or not.
+The question may not primarily arise as to whether Udemy and Coursera in particular will be profitable as investment objects or not.
 If they do not succeed, others will.
 Instead, the question becomes: What do these players want the future education market to look like?
-And this also begs the question: what “educational products” do they think the world should even see?
-Yes, how do they really think that “education”, in a digital world, should look like?

 Udemy and Coursera are well much more interesting than you would be content to consider them only as latent investment objects.